zovoilis-lab/Flye/docs/USAGE.md

 ## <a name="algorithm"></a> Algorithm Description

 This is a brief description of the Flye algorithm.
-Plase refer to the manuscript for more detailed information.
+Please refer to the manuscript for more detailed information.
 The assembly pipeline is organized as follows:

-* Kmer counting / erronoeus kmer pre-filtering
+* Kmer counting / erroneous kmer pre-filtering
 * Solid kmer selection (kmers with sufficient frequency, which are unlikely to be erroneous)
 * Finding read overlaps based on the A-Bruijn graph
 * Detection of chimeric sequences